ilyasiquesx/knowledge-market-msa/README.md

 # Knowledge market system

-Using this service you can ask questions, give answers, set answers as best for the question.
+While using this service you can ask questions, give answers, set an answer as the best for the question.
 You will be notified when someone answers you.

 This project demonstrates a simple microservices-like system.
 To start this application just run "docker-compose up"